 Butterfly Pond Nature Trail (0.4-mile east loop and 0.7-mile west loop)

 The Butterfly Pond trail starts at the parking lot off Lower Cliff Road and goes around the Butterfly Pond.
 This interpretive trail is paved for accessibility and features wetland, prairie and forest ecosystems.

 Pets and bikes are not allowed on the Butterfly Pond Nature Trail.

 Forest Management trail (0.9-mile short loop and 1.4-mile long loop)

 The Forest Management trail starts at the parking lot east of the pavilion.
 This trail is marked with yellow dots and compares managed and unmanaged woodlots.

 Indian Mound trail (0.6 miles)

-The Indian Mound trail starts at the Indian mound lot off park road and near site 14 in the family campground.
+The Indian Mound Trail starts at the Indian mound lot off park road and near campsite 14 in the family campground.
 This self-guided, limestone-surfaced interpretive trail showcases effigy mounds built by Native Americans 1,500 years ago.